sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>i3status</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Status bar generator for i3bar, dzen2, xmobar or similar programs
+Short desc    : Status bar generator for i3bar, dzen2, xmobar or similar programs
 URL          : https://i3wm.org/i3status/
-Лицензия     : BSD
+License      : BSD
-Описание     : i3status is a program for generating a status bar for i3bar, dzen2,
+Descript     : i3status is a program for generating a status bar for i3bar, dzen2,
              : xmobar or similar programs.
 It issues a small number of system
              : calls, as one generally wants to update such status lines every
              : second so that the bar is updated even under load.
 It saves a bit of